 How to use CBD Isolate

 CBD Isolate or CBD Concentrates are a fantastic way to get the full effects of the cannabinoid quickly.
-You can use it by itself in a dab pen, nectar collector, dab rig, or combine it with your CBD flower in a joint, bowl, or bong!
+You can use it by itself in a dab pen, dab rig, or combine it with your CBD flower in a joint, bowl, or bong!

 If you are an avid weed smoker looking for a way to experience the medicinal effects of the cannabis plant without any psychoactive effects, the world of CBD could be a perfect thing to dip your toes into.
 If you have never dabbled in the world of cannabis, CBD is also an amazing start to your journey.
 Switch it up this year and try something new!